Effective Ways of Taking Care of Your New Born On Rainy Days

 Make your surroundings mosquito-free:

 Mosquito bites are very painful for babies and can leave redness.
 It is always advisable to cover your child's crib with a mosquito net to keep the pesky mosquitoes at bay.
 Also make sure your rooms have mesh net windows to prevent mosquitoes from entering.
 Choose a herbal mosquito repellent, if you can.
 Keep your infant indoors as much as possible after dark but if it is unavoidable, dress him or her in full sleeves clothes and use a herbal mosquito repellent.
+Look at our mosquito net beds which prevents babies from dangerous flus.

 Clean surroundings are Vital: